ccaveros/ccaveros.github.io/about.md

 comments: true
 ---

 Welcome to my webpage!
 My name is Cecilia and I am a Dual Title Ph.D. student in Political Science and in Social Data Analytics at Penn State.
-I am also a Research Fellow at the [Research on International Policy Implementatino (RIPIL) Lab](https://www.ripilab.com/about-1).
+I am also a Research Fellow at the [Research on International Policy Implementation (RIPIL) Lab](https://www.ripilab.com/about-1).

 My research interests include: